 - When done, under iTunes Device option, select your iPad > Summary tab > Restore.
-Immediately you will be prompted to create a backup of your settings before restoring but since you already have created the one, skip the process.
-Instead select ‘Restore’.
+It will prompt you to to create a backup of your settings before restoring.
+You can skip the process, and select ‘Restore’.

 - Wait for sometime after selecting the option.

 - Once the process is complete your iPad will reboot.
 Once it’s complete, expect a message which will confirm that your iPad restore is complete.